NBISweden/Knox-ePouta/README.md

 # µ-Mosler setup on Knox

-This set of scripts allows you to (re)create the [Mosler environment](https://mosler.bils.se) in an Openstack cluster.
-This created set of virtual machines is called µ-Mosler (*micro-mosler*).
+This set of scripts allows you to (re)create a test environment in an Openstack cluster.
+This created set of virtual machines is called vanilla-Mosler.
 Our openstack cluster is called Knox.

 ## Requirements
 You first need to create a file (named 'user.rc') in order to set up your openstack credentials.
 That file will contain 3 variables: